The following is an excerpt from an article on Travel Weekly, published on June 5th, 2017.

 Instead of differentiating with product, many insurers have turned to offering service and technology benefits.

-For example, April offers Stress Less benefits, enabling customers to reach out to the company through their channel of choice, such as Skype or texting.
-When possible, April directly pays for most insurable events in real time.”
+For example, GoReady offers Stress Less benefits, enabling customers to reach out to the company through their channel of choice, such as Skype or texting.
+When possible, GoReady directly pays for most insurable events in real time.”